-New Puppy Checklist for all New Dog Owners
+New Puppy Checklist – Guide for New Puppy Owners

-“I am getting a puppy, what do I need?”
+“I am getting a new puppy!
+What do I need?”

 Get my FREE Printable and Interactive New Puppy Checklist PDF!

 If you plan on bringing home a new puppy soon, you must be getting very excited!
 You probably are beginning to realize that there are many things you must do to prepare for the arrival of your new family member.
 Puppies require a lot of care and attention.
 Therefore, you want to make sure that your home is dog-proof and that you also have all the necessities for raising a dog.

 Below you will find 3 new puppy checklist categories:

 1. MUST-HAVE (Necessities to have from Day 1)